 You hear so much about cholesterol being bad all the time.
 Maybe you even take medication to treat high cholesterol, or you know someone who does.
 However, is all cholesterol bad?
 Could it be you actually need cholesterol to have good health?
 You might be surprised to learn what the real science says about high cholesterol and heart attack risk.
 Let’s take a closer look at this substance that has some worried and even more confused.

 Essential for Life

 The fact is, cholesterol isn’t by itself bad or good.
 Like water, cholesterol is a component of every cell in your body.
 If cholesterol didn’t exist, you would have no cells in your body, which means you wouldn’t even have a body.
 Cholesterol helps form cell membranes, hormones, vitamin D and bile acids which help with fat digestion.
 Cholesterol is also a major player in brain function, such as in the formation of memories.
 The substance is also a vital precursor to naturally occurring steroid hormones, such as testosterone, estrogen and cortisone.

 How much cholesterol is in your body?
-A man weighing 68 kg (150 lb) normally produces about 1 gram of cholesterol per day, and his body carries about 35 g of cholesterol at any given time – mostly contained within the cell membranes.
+A man weighing 150 pounds normally produces about 1 gram of cholesterol per day, and his body carries about 35 grams of cholesterol at any given time, which is mostly contained within the cell membranes.
 Most cholesterol in humans is synthesized in the liver, but a significant amount comes from your diet too.

 So, What’s So Bad About It?

 Cholesterol gets a bad rap partially due to a confusion in terms.
 Of course, there are related substances found in your bloodstream that are truly dangerous.
 Still, cholesterol is only a component of these substances called lipoproteins, and not all of those are bad, either.